XMATCH Multiple Columns in Google Sheets

 Published on

-This tutorial will teach you how to use the XMATCH function to search for a value in multiple columns in Google Sheets.
-You will learn how to code the formula step-by-step so that you can understand it and modify it as needed.
+This tutorial will teach you how to use the XMATCH function to search for a value across multiple columns in Google Sheets.
+You’ll learn step-by-step how to create and modify the formula to suit your needs.

-The primary purpose of match functions, such as MATCH or XMATCH, in Google Sheets is to find the position of an item in a column or row.
-It will return a number relative to the rows in the array, not rows in the spreadsheet.
-We can then use that number for reference or in other functions like INDEX, FILTER, QUERY, etc., to do additional tasks.
+The primary purpose of match functions, such as MATCH or XMATCH, in Google Sheets is to find the position of an item within a column or row.
+They return a number relative to the rows (for vertical searches) or columns (for horizontal searches) in the array, not the entire spreadsheet.
+This number can then be used as a reference or combined with other functions like INDEX, FILTER, QUERY, and more for additional tasks.

-The XMATCH function is for searching a one-dimensional array.
-It requires at least two arguments to work: search_key and lookup_range.
-The lookup_range must be a one-dimensional array.
+The XMATCH function is designed to search within a one-dimensional array.
+It requires at least two arguments:

-Syntax of the XMATCH Function in Google Sheets:
+Here’s the syntax for the XMATCH function in Google Sheets:

 XMATCH(search_key, lookup_range, [match_mode], [search_mode])

-So, how do we expand the XMATCH lookup range to all columns in a table?
+So, how can we expand the XMATCH lookup range to include all columns in a table without dragging the formula?

-Assume you have a calendar view template in Google Sheets and want to search for a particular date on it to find its relative position.
+Assume you have a calendar view template in Google Sheets with data in the range B3:H16.
+The date you want to search for is in cell J6.

 Calendar View and Date Matching in Google Sheets